jshum/blog/_posts/2012-10-23-knowledge.md

 ---
 layout: post
 title: "Analogies of knowledge"
+tldr: "the importance of the language when studying something"
+tags: [language, cs, epistemology, knowledge]
 ---

 I've been taking two mathy but not math classes this semester.
 A computer science class, Models of Computation, which is our theoretical cs on computatbility theory class, and